 KHIST currently has over 500 members and 152,0000 shares in our football club.

 In the short time since its launch, KHIST has also run a number of fundraising initiatives.
 The money raised by these initiatives so far have already reaped rewards for the Harriers & supporters alike.
 Examples of this can be seen in recent seasons, where the wages of star on-loan defender Johnny Mullins and fans’ favourite Dean Bennett were directly subsidised by KHIST.

-In March 2011 KHIST achieved one of its major objectives when Mr Karl Davies was appointed on the board of Kidderminster Harriers as KHIST’s representative. details Unfortunately Karl had to step down but he was replaced by John Davies who now acts as KHIST’s representative on the KHFC board.
+In March 2011 KHIST achieved one of its major objectives when Mr Karl Davies was appointed on the board of Kidderminster Harriers as KHIST’s representative. details This role is currently undertaken by Geoff Coles.

 Aswell as our fundraising activities KHIST

 - Sponsor a first team player – Dave Hankin for the 2010/11 Season

 - Fund an advertsing board

 - Feature in every KHFC match programme and sponsor the centre page.

 - Run the KHIST Player of the month award.

 - Run the junior supporters club in conjunction with KHFC.